 It's also worth noting that if you are particularly risk-averse, penny stocks (in general) may not be for you.

-The 7 Best Penny Stock Trading Apps to Use in 2019
+The 7 Best Penny Stock Trading Apps of 2019

 Trade at home and on the go